Iraneus/betamedneed/_services/medicines.md

 ![Pharm drugs](/images/illustrations/pharm-drugs.jpg)

+As soon as you place an order and payment method is confirmed, you can have your medicines delivered anywhere in

+**Abuja**

+**Lagos**

+within 45 minutes or less.
+This can vary a little depending on your exact location and the time of request.

-You can Pay Now or Pay Later with Medneed Credit and get more financing from curated financiers.
+You can Pay Now or Pay Later.

 And you can pay with Medneed Card and use Medneed Coupon if available.